Overview & Coverage

 Additionally, Medicare provides no support for foreign hospital fees—so Medigap Plan C’s coverage of 80% of foreign travel emergency care is also a key advantage.
 This is especially beneficial if you plan to travel frequently in retirement.

 In 2015, a new law went into effect that will directly impact the availability of Medigap plans F and C after December 31, 2019.
 Starting January 1, 2020, no Medigap policies covering the Medicare Part B deductible (Plan C or Plan F) may be sold or issued to Medicare beneficiaries.
 If you’re already enrolled in plans C or F, you can keep your plan.
-However, if you’re currently enrolled in plans C or F and are considering switching plans, note that after 2020 you will not be able to re-enroll.
+However, everyone eligible and enrolled in Medicare PRIOR to 1/1/2020 will still have the right to switch from a Plan F or Plan C with one carrier to another OR purchase a new Plan F or C for the first time.

 Medicare Part B Deductible